-The assessor greets the candidates and invites them to ask each other questions.
-The candidates ask their partners for personal information such as where they live, where they come from, likes and dislikes etc. The assessor asks each candidate in turn additional questions relating to personal information and likes and dislikes and instigates a short discussion.
+The assessor greets the candidates and instructs them to ask each other questions.
+The candidates ask their partners for personal information about their lives, e.g. past events, present activities and future plans.
+The assessor asks each candidate in turn additional questions relating to personal information, past events, present activities and /or future plans.
 The assessor brings the task to a close and introduces the second task.